Mikes' bats come alive in 12-3 win over Rockets

 Winning pitcher Patrick Holaren held the Rockets to five hits in six innings of work.
 The right-hander struck out nine and walked just one.

-"Here's what's been good, the pitching.
-We've have three really good starts in a row.
-We've used a reliever and all three games, and that kid's thrown strikes, so I'm real happy with that," said Krause.
-"We're all underclassmen in the pitching staff.
+“Here’s what’s been good, the pitching.
+We’ve had three really good starts in a row.
+We’ve used a reliever in all three games, and that kid’s thrown strikes, so I’m real happy with that,” said Krause.
+“We’re all underclassmen in the pitching staff.

 “We had five seniors last year that carried the load.”